fenixkz/rl_journey/Lesson-3/theory.md

 - If a specific perturbation $\epsilon_{ji}^w$ led to a better-than-expected outcome (i.e., the sign of $g_j$ aligns with the sign of $\epsilon_{ji}^w$ to produce a positive update for $\sigma$), the gradient will increase the value of $\sigma_{ji}^w$, encouraging more exploration for that weight.

 - Conversely, if the perturbation led to a worse outcome, the gradient will push $\sigma_{ji}^w$ towards zero, suppressing future exploration for that weight.

-The gradient descent algorithm does not need to "know" which parameter was responsible; the mathematical structure of the partial derivatives naturally assigns the updates according to each parameter's distinct role in the forward pass computation.

 ### Noise: Independent vs Factorized